Using Cloud 66 Toolbelt

 cx --versionoutputs your toolbelt version

-cx stacks listlists available stacks
+cx stacks listlists available applications

 Multiple Account Support

 By default, Toolbelt can work with all of the accounts you are member of.
-Once you accept a Team membership on Cloud 66, your Toolbelt will automatically work with the stacks you have access to under that team’s account without any change.
+Once you accept a Team membership on Cloud 66, your Toolbelt will automatically work with the applications you have access to under that team’s account without any change.

 If you have more than 1 Cloud 66 account (you are the owner of more than 1 account and not just a team member), then you can use the

 --account global option when using Toolbelt.
 Using the

 account option you can give your accounts different names and switch between them.
 Here is an example: